dimagi/mpact/docs/admin_guide.rst

 #.
 In Telegram, open the menu and choose "New Group".
 #.
 Add the bot to the group.
 It will not appear as a contact.
 You will
-   need to type its username (the same username as the BOT_USERNAME environment variable).
+   need to type its username (mpact_demo_bot, the same username as the BOT_USERNAME environment variable).
 #.
 Give your new group a name, and press the check mark to create the
    group.
 #.
 Press the group name to see its members.
 #.
 Long-press on the bot and select "Promote to Admin", otherwise the
-   bot will be unable to see any messages from other members.
+   bot will be unable to see any messages from other members. /KR: my interface is different/

 The bot will be notified of its new group, and the group will be added to the database.
 The next time you refresh the page or log into mPACT,